WING-NUS/SSID/README-v-Beginner.md

 **Guide in One Paragraph**: This is an installation guide for those who have limited knowledge of Linux.
 This guide assumes only limited fluency with `bash`,  `tmux`, and `conda`.
 This guide wishes to save your time by telling you the trick in critical steps.

-Last update: 18th March 2021 (pre-dockerized configuration)
+Last update: 18th September 2023 (pre-dockerized configuration)

 ## Package Installation